Landscape Architecture Students Help Make UF Health Patient’s Design a Reality - Published on April 21, 2017

 Four landscape architecture students volunteered their time to help make a UF Health patient’s design for a rock garden come to fruition.

-Thanks to the help from landscape architecture students Joey Amodo, Nathania Martinez, Christopher Nelson and Breana Ross, Dan Angeles’ design is featured for the month of April at the Harn Museum’s Asian Rock Garden.
+Thanks to the help from landscape architecture students Joey Amodo, Nathania Martinez, Christopher Nelson and Breana Ross, Dan Angeles’ design is featured through May 31 at the Harn Museum’s Asian Rock Garden.

 Angeles, a 21-year-old college graduate, has been diagnosed with metastatic osteosarcoma and came to UF Health for treatment.
 His participation in the design was made possible through a partnership between UF Health Shands Arts in Medicine program, the UF Innovation Academy and the Harn Museum.